Noisyboy-9/mafia_game/README.md

 The game supports these roles in the mafia group:

-- God Father : leader of the mafias
+- God Father
-- Doctor Lector : The medical assistant of the Mafias
+- Doctor Lector
-- Normal Mafia : without any special ability
+- Normal Mafia

 ### citizens